I’m a physicist at Caltech who occasionally wears other hats. This blog is part of my larger web site.

 Other hats, summarized at my activities page, include writer, speaker, and thinker about things I’m not really credentialed to think about.
 I’m the author of three books:

-and two sets of lectures from The Teaching Company:
+and three sets of lectures from The Teaching Company:

 My avocational intellectual interests include a number of philosophical topics, largely under the rubric of naturalism.
 I sometimes act as a science consultant for movies and TV shows, and have been known to play poker when the opportunity arises.